asmrprog/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 The whole foundation visual language is defined and stored in the `foundation` namespace and then referenced via aliases into `global` namespace.
 Since we don't want to have the same design tokens twice in the generated output, we need to mark them with the `internal` boolean attribute.

-Therefore, the implementation of `foundation.space.one-x` design token will be the following:
+Therefore, the implementation of `foundation.space.small` design token will be the following:

 ```json
 {